 Strong requirement for cleanliness

-A small-sized breed yet with quite good health conditions throughout its life.
+A small-sized breed yet with rather good health conditions throughout its life.
 The Maltese is capable of maintain a good level of health however it must always be regularly checked by an experienced veterinarian.
 Starting very young, a Maltese can develop issues affecting the bone structure or retinal diseases.
 As years go by, this type of dog will require more consistent checkups as it can display problems such as tremors.
 This condition can even begin quite early on.

 Average level of health and standard illnesses